 for all bounded $u\in W^{1,2}(H)$.
 That $\dyw_{\gamma}F$ is smooth now follows from \cite[Lemma 2.2.3]{FOT}. \end{example}

-The assertion that $\MM_{0,b}$ iff $\mu$ has decomposition (\ref{eq4.3}) holds true for forms more general than those considered in Example \ref{ex4.3}.
-In fact, modifying slightly the argument in Example \ref{ex4.3} one can show that it holds for the form being a closure of the form defined by Eq.
-(20) in \cite{F} if Hypotheses 3.1. and 3.2 (the last with $R=R^*>0$ such that $R^{-1}$ is bounded) in \cite{F} are satisfied. \\ {\bf Acknowledgments} \\ The first author was supported by Polish NCN grant no. 2012/07/D/ST1/02107.
+The assertion that $\mu\in\MM_{0,b}$ if and only if $\mu$ has a decomposition (\ref{eq4.3}) holds true for forms more general than those considered in Example \ref{ex4.3}.
+In fact, slightly modifying the argument in Example \ref{ex4.3}, one can show that it holds for the form which is the closure of the form defined by \cite[(20)]{F} if \cite[Hypotheses 3.1 and 3.2]{F} (the latter with $R=R^*>0$ such that $R^{-1}$ is bounded) are satisfied.